acados/acados/docs/interfaces/index.md

 Afterwards, launch `Matlab` or Octave from the same shell.

 If you want to run the examples in a different folder, please close the current shell and open a new one to repeat the procedure: this ensures the correct setting of the environment variables.

-For a detailed explanation about the options available from this interface see: [matlab_interface_spreadsheet](https://docs.google.com/spreadsheets/d/1rVRycLnCyaWJLwnV47u30Vokp7vRu68og3OhlDbSjDU/edit?usp=sharing) (thanks to [@EnricaSo](https://github.com/EnricaSo)).

 ### MATLAB/Octave (templates, Work In Progress)
 There is the option to generate embeddable `C` code from Matlab.